cylynx/verifyml/CONTRIBUTING.md

 information on using pull requests.

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Apache License.

 ## Code of Conduct